 WHAT IS LIFE INSURANCE?

-Simply put, life insurance guarantees that the insured amount of your loan will be paid to your beneficiary upon your death.
-Also, the premium is included in your mortgage instalments so you don’t even have to think about it.
-Protect your loved ones today so they can maintain their way of life should you pass away.
-For example, if you were to be victim of an accident1 resulting in blindness, the principal of your mortgage would be 100% reimbursed by this insurance plan.
-The table below details damages covered by this insurance plan.
+Simply put, life insurance guarantees that the insured amount of your personal loan will be paid to Laurentian Bank upon your death.
+In addition, the premium is included in your loan payments, so you don’t have to think about it each month.
+Protect your loved ones today, and ensure that they can maintain their current quality of life should you pass away.
+For example, if you were to have an acciden1 resulting in blindness, this insurance plan will reimburse 100% of your loan.
+The table below details the damages covered by this insurance plan.

 WHAT IS DISABILITY INSURANCE?

-In case of inability to perform your professional duties as a result of illness or an accident, your disability insurance will automatically reimburse your loan.
-You can therefore take advantage of your savings to tend to more urgent needs such has hospital bills, transportation and professional care.
+In the event of an illness or accident that renders you unable to perform your professional duties, your disability insurance will automatically make your loan payments.
+As a result, you can keep your savings for more urgent expenses, such as hospital bills, transportation and professional care.

 |Loss||Life insurance percentage|